m-col/reach/doc/setup.rst

 5. Fix base to bench

-=== Pi-hat circuitry ===

-1. Solder stick of sockets to pi-hat
-2. Use fritzing file as guide to solder components to pi-hat
-3. Mount pi-hat to raspberry pi
-4. Plug paw rest sensor pins, spout solenoid, LED and touch sensor pins, and start button pins

-=== stepper motor drive ===
+stepper motor driver

     1. Power with 3.7V from raspberry pi
     2. Connect RST to SLP to enable driver
     3. Measure Vref, from ground to potentiometer
-4. Turn potentiometer so that Vref == 8 * 0.068 * (motor current rating)
+    4. Turn potentiometer so that Vref == 8 * 0.068 * (motor current rating, this was 1.68 for the first motor)
-    - this was around 0.913V but I set to 0.900
+        - this calculated to around 0.913V so I set to 0.900